osc-delft/osc-delft.github.io/_posts/2021-05-12-open-science-festival-org-recruitment.md

 This is a unique opportunity for you!

+*Update 06/07/21: Due to scheduling clashes and a tight timeline, this event has now been postponed to the week beginning Jan 31, 2022.
+This allows more time for our community members and organising teams to design a more comprehensive, inspiring event!*

 The Open Science Community Delft, together with the TU Delft Open Science Programme, are planning **a 2-day open science event in the first week of November, 2021, with and for TUD researchers and teachers**.

 Aims of the event: